Quick guide to creating and restoring backups

-Complete all the steps of the connection wizard (for more information on how to configure a connection to Office 365, refer to this article).
+Complete the remaining steps of the connection wizard (for more information on how to configure a connection to Office 365, refer to this article).
 After the connection is verified, close the connection wizard, select your new connection, and click OK.

-In the next step (Mailboxes) you can either make a list of mailboxes which should be backed up or decide to back up all your mailboxes (you can optionally exclude some of them).
+In the next step (Mailboxes), you can either make a list of mailboxes which should be backed up or decide to back up all your mailboxes (you can optionally exclude some of them).
 Click Add and, using the mailbox picker, select source mailboxes that will be included or excluded from the backup (Fig. 6.).
 Use the Include archive mailboxes in the backup checkbox if you want to the program to back up users' archived mailboxes.

 The Public Folders step allows you to choose if you want to back up public folders, and to select which ones (Fig. 7.).

 Once the server connection is configured, and you chose Exchange data to be backed up, proceed to the Target storage step and define a storage location where your backup will be saved.
 To create a storage, click New.
 A storage creation wizard will open (Fig. 8.).
 First, click Browse and select an appropriate directory where the backed up items should be located.
 You may also define the Display name of the storage.

 The next step of the wizard allows you to apply a retention policy to the Exchange data that will be backed up to the newly created storage (Fig. 9.).This feature enables you to remove all versions of items which are older than a specified number of days.
 The items are permanently deleted only from the storage, leaving your Office 365 environment intact.